Project: Huia Aqueduct

 This project was awarded to ESL following approach by, and direct negotiation with, the client.
 The project consisted of emergency works to repair a slip that had formed under part of the Huia Aqueduct at Woodlands Park Road.
 The slip was threatening the stability of the Aqueduct and approximately 20% of Auckland’s water supply.
 Works were therefore urgent and critical.

-This site was extremely restricted in its access, resulting in ESL helicoptering in materials in a seamlessly timed operation whereby materials were shuttled in, in 8 minute windows, resulting in a significant cost caving to the client.
+This site was extremely restricted in its access, resulting in ESL helicoptering in materials in a seamlessly timed operation whereby materials were shuttled in, in 8 minute windows, resulting in a significant cost saving to the client.

 The project required ESL to install 8 drilled and grouted double corrosion protected tie-back ground anchors connected to 4 pre-fabricated steel waling beams to support the newly exposed piles of the retaining wall that run along the underside of the approx. 2-metre wide Huia Aqueduct.